-The Apple Watch 6 and Apple Watch SE represent the most expensive and most affordable Apple Watch in 2020.
-If you are considering to purchase an Apple smartwatch, it is important to know know the difference between these two series.
+The Apple Watch 6 and Apple Watch SE represent the most expensive and most affordable Apple Watches in 2021.
+If you are considering purchasing an Apple smartwatch, it is important to know know the difference between these two series of watches.
 This article on Apple Watch SE vs 6 will help you sort through it all to save you both time and money.

 (Image – Apple Corp)

 Apple Watch Comparison

 The look of these two watches are nearly identical but you will notice some important differences in terms of their respective features and specifications.
 Digging into this comparison we will note the different sensors, strap options and features of these two smartwatches.
 But before we do, let us first look at the similarities between these two series.